clalimarmo/coherence/README.md

     `Navigate` or `Redirect`.
 Subscription is passed a single argument: whatever `path` is passed to `Navigate` or `Redirect`.

-Note: Location Intents yield the path to subscribers, which means you can bring your own routing solution.
+Location Intents yield the path to subscribers, which means you can bring your own routing solution.

 ### Defining view state models